-Camera manufacturers also provide basic softwares to convert raw to jpg or tiff and to do some minor tweaking like correcting daylight temperature, exposure compensation, shadow and highlight detail recovery, saturation etc. Though good for the job they are intended to do, these programs are generally very limited in their capabilities.
+Camera manufacturers also provide basic software to convert raw to jpeg or tiff and to do some minor tweaking like correcting daylight temperature, exposure compensation, shadow and highlight detail recovery, saturation, etc. Though good for the job they are intended to do, these programs are generally very limited in their capabilities.
 These programs are popular because they show the raw files after applying the camera settings that were used while clicking the photograph.
 These are also easy to use and have almost no learning curve.
 The serious work can be done on various other image editing programs.
 Darktable, Photoshop, Lightroom, Gimp with ufraw, Affinity etc are some tools that are quite popular.

 Some prerequisites for post-processing –

 - A powerful processor.
-Most image editors depend on the number crunching capabilities of the processor.
+Most image editors depend on the number-crunching capabilities of the processor.
 Graphics card capabilities are hardly used if at all.

 - A good monitor.
 IPS based, high resolution, large size monitors are best.

 - Monitor calibration.
 This is even more important than the type of monitor.
 I use Spyder to calibrate my monitor

 - Data backup.
 This requires no explanation.

 The raw files contain a lot of information that can be extracted.
 The basic workflow for processing images that I follow –